-There no more I can add, except for my thanks for getting me involved with your misfortune.
+There is nothing more I can add, except for my thanks for getting me involved with your misfortune.

 Testimonial and picture attached

 Thanks so much again Rick for everything